May 22, 2020

-50 years ago, going to work meant going to work.
+50 years ago, going to work meant to work.

 Now, workers across the world can “go” to work without ever leaving the sofa.
+They can even work from anywhere they prefer.
 Some have done this for years by choice; others have been thrown into remote work abruptly due to COVID-19.

 For veteran and novice remote workers alike, technology is the backbone of a successful remote work situation.
 That’s one reason why the #digitalnomad has over 3 million posts on Instagram and countless more on Twitter.
-Working full-time by the pool or at the beach is a growing ideal, especially for younger generations.
+Working full-time by the pool or at the beach is a growing ideal, especially for remote workers who are part of the younger generations.

 With the dream of remote work becoming a reality for many in such an irregular period, remote work trends might just be here to stay.

-Like anything in life, there are costs and benefits to working remotely.
-While this kind of work situation gives some the flexibility they’ve always dreamed of, it gives other anxiety to feel they are on the clock 24/7.
+Like anything in life, there are costs and benefits to remote working.
+While this kind of situation gives some the flexible work they’ve always dreamed of, it gives others anxiety to feel they are on the clock 24/7.

 Challenges of remote work